Choosing & Identifying the Best Source Types for Your Research

 1. Narrowing down your search.

-A) For example, you are searching "campaign financing" in Business Source Premier.
-Here is the initial screen of results: 3,629.
+A) For example, you are searching "cereal industry" in Business Source Premier.
+Here is the initial screen of results: 5043

-B) If you were to scroll down, on the left sidebar you would see a facet, or category, called "Source Types."
+B) Beneath the search box, you see a button "Source Types."
 You can limit your search results immediately to a specific source type, and only those types of articles will display.

 2. Identifying a source.